unlistedphenomena/nexuswizz/src/content/contributing/adding-desci-projects/index.md

 - **Available in multiple languages** - your project is translated into multiple languages allowing users around the world to access it.
 - **Educational resources** - your product should have a well-designed onboarding experience to help and educate users.
 Or evidence of how-to content like articles or videos.
 - **Third party audits** - your product has been professionally audited for vulnerabilities by a trusted third party.
 - **Point of contact** - A point of contact for the project (this might be by a representative from a DAO or community) will greatly help us get accurate information when changes are made.
-This will keep updating xircanet manageable when gathering future information.
+This will keep updating nexus.org manageable when gathering future information.

 ## Maintenance {#maintenance}